 - •There were regular opportunities for people, and people that matter to them, to raise issues, concerns and compliments.
-This was through discussions with them by staff on a regular basis.
+This was through discussions with them by staff on a regular basis and knowing people's behaviours when unhappy.
 The complaints procedure set out the process which would be followed by the provider and included contact details of the provider and the Care Quality Commission.
 This ensured people were given enough information if they felt they needed to raise a concern or complaint. - •A system was in place to record complaints.
 Complaints were acknowledged and responded to in an appropriate time frame and other professionals informed and involved where appropriate.